The 5 Key Components for Success in Sports and Work

 “Ideas are easy.
 Implementation is hard” – Guy Kawasaki, Entrepreneur and Investor

-In addition to the victories, defeats and fantasy league exploits shared by coworkers, there are key lessons to be learned from sports which can directly enhance our success in the workplace.
-Below are 5 key components for success in sports which are critical as we strive to create success in our workplace.
+The 5 Key Components for Success in Sports and Work: In addition to the victories, defeats and fantasy league exploits shared by coworkers, there are key lessons to be learned from sports which can directly enhance our success in the workplace.
+Below are 5 key components for success in sports which are critical to create success in our workplace.

 It really does start at the top.
 A successful team and organization require effective leadership.
 In sports and business alike, the corporate values, goals, and priorities must emanate from the Head Coach or CEO.
-Players and employees need to have confidence in their leadership, trust that they have their and the organization’s interests at heart, and believe that their leaders respect their role and contribution to the success of the organization.
+Players and employees need to have confidence in their leadership.
+Players need to trust that they have their and the organization’s interests at heart.
+They need to believe that their leaders respect their role and contribution to the success of the organization.

-There are situations in which an organization may experience short term success due to a unique talent or perhaps a market development that provides a short window of opportunity, but extended, ongoing and consistent success requires outstanding leadership.
+There are situations in which an organization may experience short term success due to a unique talent.
+Or perhaps a market development provides a short window of opportunity.
+But, extended, ongoing, and consistent success requires outstanding leadership.

 “Effort and courage are not enough without purpose and direction.” – John F. Kennedy, Former President of the United States